Electronic Price Labels are coming, are you ready?

 So if you are in the market for ESL what should you expect?

-- Manufacturers should offer you labels available in at least 3 or 4 sizes to suit various products, pick and choose depending on your needs.
+- Manufacturers should offer you labels available multiple sizes from 1.5 inch diameter to 12 inch to suit various products, pick and choose depending on your needs.

 - Labels are roughly 10-15mm thick and above 90% screen to front surface ratio.
 You can Also ask for colored frames instead of white to match your stores theme.

-- ePaper to display in 2 (Black on White) or 3 (Black on White with Red details) colors.
-Some companies have released new products with 4 colors this year.
+- ePaper to display in 2 (Black on White) or 3 (Black on White with Red) colors.
+Some companies have announced new products with 4 colors this year.

 - Battery life to be around 5 years or more.